junghyey/grinnell-elephant/written_reports/sprint4_reports/sprint4_journal.md

    The only way to add the task is with a return and you can only get out of the checklist with esc button on the keyboard.
    The scale for the time durations should begin at 0.
 He did like how the time sliders we're able to show what position the user selected easily.
 ##### What feedback did they provide about documentation?
-~ In the help section, he felt that he wasn't sure what was there for him to read or actually thoroughly go through.
+- In the help section, he felt that he wasn't sure what was there for him to read or actually thoroughly go through.
-~ Consistency with going back to home page, there wasn't really a way to go back from the checklist page.
+- Consistency with going back to home page, there wasn't really a way to go back from the checklist page.
-~ Back and next button for every page view or set the Manual page view to be a scroll view instead (consistency with either scroll view/next page action)
+- Back and next button for every page view or set the Manual page view to be a scroll view instead (consistency with either scroll view/next page action)

-  ~ It might be too much information for the first user, there's a lot of context that a first time user wouldn't really understand in reading up to 4 pages
+- It might be too much information for the first user, there's a lot of context that a first time user wouldn't really understand in reading up to 4 pages
-  ~ He likes the first manual page, and suggested that we change the manual to be a step-by-step introduction for the app (e.g. get the user to make the first task to get familiar with the app) and possibly add sections to the manual to understand what each page's information includes for the user's questions.
+- He likes the first manual page, and suggested that we change the manual to be a step-by-step introduction for the app (e.g. get the user to make the first task to get familiar with the app) and possibly add sections to the manual to understand what each page's information includes for the user's questions.
 ##### What questions did you ask, and what were the stakeholder's answers?

 ***Before***

 - What is the first impression when you saw the app?
 (Confusing? less intuitive)?
-~ Professor Wells stated that he likes the initial view of the app, and then asked what the elephant does, haha
+  - Professor Wells stated that he likes the initial view of the app, and then asked what the elephant does, haha

 ***After & During***
 - We asked for more feedback on the UI and what was confusing upon first interaction, but he had already answered previously for our documentation feedback questions.

 - Was anything unclear or confusing when using the app?
-  ~ Nothing else from what was already mentioned
+  -  Nothing else from what was already mentioned

 - Is anything missing that you expected? (like what do you expect widget to do?)
-  ~ He wants the elephant to be more interactive (possibly move around or something when presssed on) ~ Also within shop page view, he'd like to see how many total tokens you have ~ And be able to hover over each item and label the tokens that the avatar costs
+  - He wants the elephant to be more interactive (possibly move around or something when presssed on)
+  - Also within shop page view, he'd like to see how many total tokens you have
+  -  And be able to hover over each item and label the tokens that the avatar costs

+#### How we might change
+- For the manual instead of long readings, we will create buttons that go to the specific page so that user has more control
+- Make checklist clickable in manual
+- Change elephant to moving.
+- Make checklist addable with the + button
+- Make it checkable & save, cancel
+- Add how many tokens do I have left in the collectible shop
+- Unify back & homebutton for each page
+- Theme fixes

 ### Meeting 3